What is a noise dosimeter used for?

 Dosimetry is a key part of monitoring and understanding employee exposure to noise in the workplace throughout an entire working shift.
 By considering all of the factors including data gathered on-site in this way, the correct precautions and hearing protection can be applied and workers can carry on safely with their working day.
 PPE is the last option, every effort should be made to reduce the exposure to acceptable levels and only when that is not possible should hearing protection be used.

 Worn on the wearer’s shoulder close to the ear, dosimeters today can record voice comments as well as audio events and have large memory capacities for data storage.
-With ATEX-rated models also available they are deployable in explosive environments, offering monitoring in most types of application.
+With ATEX-rated models also available they are deployable in explosive environments, offering monitoring in most types of applications.

 Noise dosimeters are at the frontline of noise monitoring but, due to the nature of the environments and heavy industries in which they are used, they can be exposed to dust, dirt and moisture which all impact both the microphone’s performance and also potentially reduce its overall lifespan.